Final Work Phase Begins On The Tower Of The Sagrada Familia

-FINAL Work Phase Begins Today, Tuesday 20, On The Tower Of The Sagrada Familia
+FINAL Work Phase Begins Today, Tuesday 20, On The Mare de Déu Tower Of The Sagrada Familia

-Work began today, Tuesday 20, on the final phase in the construction of the Tower of the Sagrada Familia, which entails erecting the shaft, or pinnacle of the structure, which, when completed by December 2021, will see the tower stand at an incredible 127m (416ft) high.
+Work began today, Tuesday 20, on the final phase in the construction of the Mare de Déu Tower of the Sagrada Familia, which entails erecting the shaft, or pinnacle of the structure, which, when completed by December 2021, will see the expiatory temple of Barcelona stand at an incredible 127m (416ft) high.

 As Efe reports, the shaft, formed in a hyperboloid shape, starting off with six legs, and ending with three points, or support arms of the luminous star which will sit on top of it eventually, is the intermediate piece of the tower and will add another 11m (36ft) to the existing structure.